The Villager Pike St. project will ‘replace’ Rivington House: De Blasio by Lincoln Anderson

 Aase noted that the old school building is really worth about $70 million, when the cost of an extensive interior renovation from a few years back that increased its usable space is factored in.
 In short, the $16 million does not even begin to approach the value of what was lost, Aase said.

 Also testifying at City Hall Thursday was Zachary Carter, the corporation counsel, or city’s top law officer.
-The councilmembers interrogated him on why his department had so heavily redacted documents about Rivington House that were requested by the Department of Investigation.
+The councilmembers interrogated him on why his department had so heavily redacted documents about Rivington House requested by the Department of Investigation.
 Carter replied he felt that only the “relevant” parts of the documents should be handed over.
 The councilmembers blasted this behavior as “shocking.”
-At any rate, under pressure, Carter eventually did fork over the un-excised papers.
+At any rate, under pressure, Carter eventually had forked over the un-excised papers.

-At the end of the hearing, a small number of members of the public — under 10 — testified, among them, Susan Stetzer, C.B.
-3 district manager; K Webster, founder of Friends of Rivington House; and Annie Wilson, a former squatter from 544 E. 13th St.
+At the hearing’s end, a small number of members of the public — less than 10 — testified, among them, Susan Stetzer, C.B.
+3 district manager; K Webster, founder of Friends of Rivington House; and Annie Wilson, a former squatter from 544 E. 13th St. Carlos “Chino” Garcia, the head of CHARAS, which used to occupy another former school building — the old P.S.
+64, on E. Ninth St. and Avenue B — was also in the audience early on, but left before it was time for the public to testify.

 Comments by both Chin and Brewer about the new project were included on the mayor’s press release about the plan.